 Toggle: English / Spanish

-The fluid buildup in syringomyelia may be caused by:
+The fluid-filled cyst is called a syrinx.
+The spinal fluid buildup may be caused by:

 - Spinal cord trauma